hrszpuk/PistonSecurityTests/README.md

 This repository is dedicated to testing the security claims that [Piston]() makes.
 These tests assume you have a local piston api instance running on `localhost:2000`.

-To start the tests, run the `run.py` file.
+To start the tests, run the `test_run.py` file.
-Each Python file with the prefix `test_` will be read, and fed into piston.
+Each Python unittest will be read sample code from the `test_code` folder, and feed it into piston.
 The results of the test will be displayed on the command line.

 ### Tests